ONTechNITS/RapidHTML/docs/getting_started/index.rst

 Getting Started
 ===============

-Welcome to the Getting Started guide for the `QuickHTML` project!
-This guide will walk you through the process of creating a simple QuickHTML application.
+Welcome to the Getting Started guide for the `RapidHTML` project!
+This guide will walk you through the process of creating a simple RapidHTML application.

 Installation
 ------------
-To install QuickHTML, you can use `pip`:
+To install RapidHTML, you can use `pip`:

 .. code-block:: bash

-    pip install quickhtml
+    pip install rapidhtml

-Creating a QuickHTML Application
+Creating a RapidHTML Application
 --------------------------------

-To create a QuickHTML application, you need to create an instance of the `QuickHTML` class and define routes using the `route` decorator.
-Here is an example of a simple QuickHTML application that serves a single page with a button that, when clicked, sends an AJAX request to the server and updates the page with the response broken down into steps:
+To create a RapidHTML application, you need to create an instance of the `RapidHTML` class and define routes using the `route` decorator.
+Here is an example of a simple RapidHTML application that serves a single page with a button that, when clicked, sends an AJAX request to the server and updates the page with the response broken down into steps:

-1. Import the `QuickHTML` class and the `tags` module:
+1. Import the `RapidHTML` class and the `tags` module:

 .. code-block:: python

-    from quickhtml import QuickHTML
+    from rapidhtml import RapidHTML
-    from quickhtml.tags import *
+    from rapidhtml.tags import *

-2. Create an instance of the `QuickHTML` class:
+2. Create an instance of the `RapidHTML` class:

 .. code-block:: python

-    app = QuickHTML()
+    app = RapidHTML()

 3. Define a route for the homepage that returns an `Html` object with a `Div` containing an `H1` element and a `Button` element: